Consensys/quorum-profiling/stresstest-aws/README.md

  It creates `test` node(for running Jmeter test, tps monitor, `influxdb` and `grafana`).
  The logs of `geth`, `tessera`, `jmeter` and `tpsmonitor` can be viewed under cloudwatch > Log groups > `/quorum/<network_name>`

+ Also, CPU/Memory usage of first node (`node0`) and TPS metrics in pushed to AWS metrics.
+These metrics can be viewed under AWS cloudwatch > custom namespaces with namespace `<network_name>-<pulbicIp Of node0>`.
+The metrics names are self-explanatory.

  ##### Grafana dashboard
  It can be accessed at `http://<testNode url>:3000/login`.
 Enter `admin/admin` and access predefined dashboards `Quorum TEST Dashboard` & `Quorum TEST Jmeter Dashboard`